solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 MySQL server parameters allow developers to optimize the MySQL engine for their applications.
 Azure exposes a subset of these parameters.
-Some parameters that cannot be configured at the server-level can be configured at the connection-level.
+Some parameters that cannot be configured at the server level can be configured at the connection level.
 Moreover, *dynamic* parameters can be changed without restarting the server, while modifying *static* parameters warrants a restart.